piepdx/pie-cookbook/notes/outline.md

 				94. Introducing startups to one another
 			91. First day
 			92. Family Dinner
+				93. Origin
+					94. Borrowed from YC
+					95. Originally didn’t involve any dinner
+					96. Focused on peer mentoring
 				93. Format
 				94. Mistakes we made
+					95. No time limit
+					96. Chest-thumping
 				95. Rules
+					96. Mandatory attendance
+						97. Orchestrate calling in was a highlight
+					96. No bragging
+					97. Share what’s going wrong
+					98. Everyone has to talk
+					99. If you can help, help
 			96. Day-to-day
 				97. The emotional ebb and flow of a stressful startup accelerator
 				98. Curriculum